FluBBaOfWard/S8DS/README.md

  zipped files (as long as they use the deflate compression).
 3. Depending on your flashcart you might have to DLDI patch the emulator.

-Put your games on your flash card, max 768 games per folder (though shouldn't be a problem if you separate SMS, GG, SG & Coleco games into different folders).
-Filenames must not be longer than 127 chars.
-You can use zipped files (as long as they use the deflate compression).
 The emulator should also recognise SMS games for SEGAs MegaTech arcade machine, the SG-1000 arcade games and System-E (using MAME zip files).

 The GUI is accessed by pressing L+R (shoulder buttons) or by touching the screen, tabs are changed by pressing the L or R button, going to the left most